 Where to find the PHP Error Logs?

 Usually, you can access them through the administration system shared by your hosting service (not the WordPress one; it can be Plesk, cPanel, or their own system).
+Here are how to find it for the famous hosting services:

+If you are lucky, your PHP Error Logs are accessible through WordPress.
+Depending on your hosting service, it might work, or not.
+If the file is not found, or empty, it’s probably that it is disabled.
 If you can’t find them, or if they are empty and you have issues, contact your hosting service and ask them for access to your PHP Error Logs (and if they are good, for troubleshoot about your issue at the same time).

-WordPress and the PHP Error Logs
+Enable the PHP Error Logs through WordPress

 There are some ways to get the errors to be written to a specific files through WordPress.
 This also highly depends on how your hosting service is set up, and if they allow it to be done.
 Please give it a try!
 You can simply add this in your wp-config.php file, right before the /* That’s all, stop editing!
 Happy blogging. */ line.